-Prosser, a Republican, was the representative for Tennessee’s 5th congressional district from 1869 to 1871.
+Prosser was the representative for Tennessee’s 5th congressional district and was a Republican.
+He served from 1869 to 1871.

 From Mar 1869 to Mar 1871, Prosser missed 98 of 634 roll call votes, which is 15.5%.
 This is better than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.